hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Forte_IV.md

 The reference plane in this test is at the tweeter*.
 Testing was performed without the grille.

-*I verified with Klipsch that this was the correct design axis:
->You may use the speakers with the built in stand, they are designed to be angled upward a little so they reach your listening perspective properly.
-Arranging Speakers for Best Sound this article could be helpful as well.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.